3 Février 2023

 In light of COVID-19, Eurofound has adjusted its research to:

-- monitor the evolving situation regarding measures taken by policy actors to combat the effects of the pandemic on employment, working conditions and living conditions
+- monitor the evolving situation and collect data regarding the impact of this unprecedented situation on the lives of Europeans via an online survey, as well as measures taken by policy actors to combat the effects of the pandemic on employment, working conditions and living conditions

-Efforts will also be made to adapt elements of the existing European Jobs Monitor (EJM) to further understand the changing employment structure in Europe in light of the crisis.
+Efforts will also be made to adapt elements of the existing European Jobs Monitor (EJM) to further understand the changing employment structure in Europe in view of the crisis.

 Platform work has been an important topic over the past few years and has gained in importance during the present crisis.
 Most recently, Eurofound published an article highlighting the sick pay void for platform workers due to the Coronavirus, which draws information from Eurofound’s Platform economy repository.
 This database is continuously updated with information on how the crises impacts platform work and platform workers.
 A 2019 policy brief addressed the employment and working conditions of selected types of platform work.